egoist/dum/README.md

 dum remove react vue
 ```

+We detect the package manager automatically by checking for lock files in the current directory.
+If no lock file is found, we ask you to select a package manager first.

 ## Limitations

 - [package.json vars](https://docs.npmjs.com/cli/v8/using-npm/scripts#packagejson-vars) are not supported, I personally never used it, if you believe it's necessary, please [leave a comment here](https://github.com/egoist/dum/issues/2).